danielroe/roe.dev/content/blog/contributing-to-nuxt.md

 My own story was very much one of coming into open source from the outside.

-Here are some things I believe about giving into an open-source project:
+Here are some things I believe about giving into an open source project:

 * If you are new to a project (as to a company), you have a priceless gift.
 You can **see more clearly** than people who are already there.
 You might be in a perfect position to challenge 'received wisdom.' 💡